 I’ve spent an hour watching videos, read a ton of blog posts and still, I don’t understand how commissions are worked out!

-Honestly it’s so confusing I’m not even going to try and explain it.
+Honestly, it’s so confusing I’m not even going to try and explain.
 I think you’d probably need to hire a lawyer to decipher it…

 Feel free to click here to view the official World Venture Commission Plan (PDF) or watch the video below to find out more.